 What happens next

-The Manager of the relevant staff member or Director, DSCV will contact you to discuss your complaint.
+The Manager of the relevant staff member or Senior Manager, DSCV will contact you to discuss your complaint.
 They will also take whatever steps are necessary to try to resolve your complaint.
 This may include:

 • reviewing the file,